ricallinson/pi-pxe-boot/netboot-to-picore.md

 ## Try it Out

 If all the above was successful power up a PXE enabled Pi on the same physical network and it should now boot into piCore.

-## Cleanup

-Using piCore means that NFS is not required and you should always remove unneeded services from your server.

-	sudo systemctl disable rpcbind
-	sudo systemctl disable nfs-kernel-server
-	sudo apt-get remove nfs-kernel-server
-	sudo rm -rf /nfs